Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Wet or Dry Dog Food

 The wet or dry dog food debate will rage on for eternity.
-In all honesty, it is up to you which of these you feed your dog.
+In all honesty, it is up to you (and your dog!) which of these you feed your dog.
 Luckily, when it comes to the foods we covered in our review, most of them can be purchased in either form.
-No matter which type of food you prefer feeding your pet, the important thing to remember is portion control.
-Feeding your pet the proper amounts of food will keep them healthier and promote better weight control.
+No matter which type of food you prefer to feed your pet, the important thing to remember is portion control.
+Feeding your dog the appropriate amount of food will keep them healthier, promote better weight control and improve their overall health.

 Our Selection Process For Dog Foods for Joint Health